 Ani Glass’ MIRORES: Gareth Kent reviews the dreamy and kaleidoscopic debut solo album from the Cardiff-based electronic pop musician.

-Ani Glass has been on the scene several years now as a member of The Pipettes and Genie Queen with her 2017 EP, Ffrwydrad Tawel, being her first solo venture.
+Ani Glass has been on the scene for several years now as a member of The Pipettes and Genie Queen with her 2017 EP, Ffrwydrad Tawel, being her first solo venture.
 MIRORES is Ani Glass’s debut album, and those past experiences have not only helped establish her as a talent but has also proved instrumental in seasoning her production skills resulting in a fantastical work of dreamy synth-pop.

 It is a bewildering soundscape of electronics and enigmatic Welsh vocals that are both hazy and intimately serene.
-The lyrics are at times both temperamental and dark, while the harmonious vocal melodies, and electronic beats that fluctuate between gloomy and upbeat, work to establish a pleasant juxtaposition between the two.
+The lyrics are at times both temperamental and dark, while the harmonious vocal melodies, and electronic beats that fluctuate between gloomy and upbeat, work establish a pleasant juxtaposition between the two.
 The album’s concurrence between shades of light and dark is expertly invoked in the song ‘Ynys Araul’ (Serenity) with its well-defined pop sensibility, featuring a rhythmic melody in stark contrast to the melancholy tides of its lyrics:

 Our footsteps echo spells as we march Sŵn y camau’n atsain swyn wrth droedio